nlrdev/nlrdev/README.md

 ✨ Here be demo projects I work on occasionally

-❓ Any Question? 💾 Looking for a quote?
-Find me at 📧 neale@silimasoftware.co.za
+❓ Any Question?
+💾 Looking for a quote?
+📧 neale@silimasoftware.co.za